fredo0522/GenericLibraryJava/README.md

-# GenericLibraryJava
+# Generic Library
-This repository has the implementations of:
+This repository has the implementations in Java this data structures:
 * Liked List
 * Binary Tree
 * Stack